 Born 1975, in Melbourne, Australia, where I lived for most of the next twenty-five years.
 Employed, 1990-something to 2011, in the technology industry, particularly in the Internet/dotcom/web development field, and in open source software, where I was most closely associated with the Perl programming language (approx. 1998-2007).
 Along the way I lived and worked in Ottawa, Ontario (2001-2004); Sydney, New South Wales (2005-2006); and San Francisco, California (2008-2011).

 My interests are many and varied, and include everything from social justice to sailing ships.
-I’m one of those people they’re talking about when they say “lifelong learning”, and I pick up new subjects like a particularly thirsty sponge.
 It’s a rare day when I don’t open dozens of Wikipedia tabs, and if you get me started I’ll probably tell you more about my latest enthusiasm than you ever wanted to know.
 Sorry about that.
 I do try and notice when people’s eyes glaze over.

 My most hated interview question is, “Where do you want to be in five years’ time?”
 Answer: wherever life takes me!
 I may not have a grand plan, but grabbing opportunities when they pass my way has worked pretty well so far, and at the very least, I’ll have a wealth of stories to tell in my old age.